mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 1|1
 ```

-This gives a detailed trace of the pages and cells involved in the search, allowing us to count the number of basic operations and compare it to the theoretical complexity of the algorithm.
+This provides a detailed trace of the Pages and Cells used in the search, letting us count the basic operations and compare them to the expected complexity of the algorithm.
-Then I modified the index visualization code, and here's what I came up with:
+Then, I updated the Index visualization code, and here’s the result:

 ![](./images/search-equal.webp)

-In the upper left corner, we display the general index information and search details:
+In the top-left corner, we can see general information about the Index and specific search details:
-* Total number of pages/cells in the index.
+* total Pages and Cells in the Index;
-* Number of pages loaded for the search.
+* number of Pages loaded during the search;
-* Number of cells checked during the search.
+* number of Cells checked during the search;
-* Number of times the data was searched in the index.
+* count of Index searches for the data;
-* Number of cell comparisons.
+* count of Cell comparisons;
-* Number of filtered cells.
+* number of Cells filtered out,

-The searched cell and the cells it linked to are highlighted in bright colors.
+The searched Cell and its linked Cells are highlighted in bright colors.

-It should be clear, when you see the number of pages/cells/comparisons during the search.
-However, the number of filtered values needs a bit of explanation.
-For example, you search for a specific number in the index:
 ```sql
 SELECT * FROM table WHERE column = 10;
 ```
-SQLite will first find the first cell with the value 10, and then it will check subsequent cells, as they may also be 10.
+SQLite first finds the first Cell with the value 10, then it checks the following Cells because they might also contain 10.
-So, we no longer perform a search, but we read the next cells and filter them.
-This means that for simple queries, there should always be at least one filtering operation.
+So, instead of searching, it reads the next Cells to filter them.
+This means that for simple queries, there’s usually at least one filtering operation.

-To generate such an image, you'll need a dump of the index and the search.
+To create this image, we’ll need dumps of both the Index and the search.
-This can be done using the following commands:
+We can get these with the following commands:
 ```bash
 docker run -it --rm -v "$PWD":/app/data --platform linux/x86_64 mrsuh/sqlite-index bash sh bin/dump-index.sh database.sqlite "SELECT column1 FROM table_test INDEXED BY idx WHERE column1 = 1;" dump-index.txt